 Many women don’t have a lot of upper body strength — something you’ll need to lift and carry your baby, a diaper bag, carseat, and several kilos of assorted baby gear.
 This exercise works your biceps, triceps and pectoral muscles, to help meet the increased demand on your arms and chest muscles.

-“Stand facing a wall — your feet should be about 12 to 18 inches away, and your knees should be straight,” says Farrer.
+How-to “Stand facing a wall—your feet should be about 12 to 18 inches away, and your knees should be straight,” says Farrer.
 “Place your hands on the wall about shoulder-425 apart, with your arms parallel to the floor.
 Lower your body towards the wall, then straighten out the elbows to start position.”